Kubernetes the not so hard way with Ansible - Harden the instances - (K8s v1.20)

 kubectl as the user which generated

 $HOME/.kube/config.
-We will use the host specified in the
+I will use the host specified in the

 [k8s_kubectl] group later.
 Of course replace the hostname